-If automakers were eligible for a "Most Improved" award, we would make a strong case for Kia.
+If automakers were eligible for a Most Improved Award, we would make a strong case for Kia.
 Up until about a decade ago, the South Korean manufacturer produced sedans, hatchbacks and SUVs that looked and felt as cheap as their bargain-basement price tags suggested.
 But the 2011 Optima sparked a renaissance for the brand, one that continues to this day with the luxe Telluride and K5.
 Not one to rest on its laurels, Kia is turning its disruptive attention to one of the most unfairly maligned segments — the family-friendly minivan.
 So for 2022, the Sedona is out.
 Say hello to its replacement, the 2022 Kia Carnival.

 2022 Kia Carnival

-- All-new model replaces Kia Sedona
+- All-new minivan that replaces the Kia Sedona

 - Kicks off the first Carnival generation